 I started Visit50 to inspire people to explore the world, with a fun travel goal to keep track: visit 50 countries by age 50.
 I’m also trying to get to 50 states by age 50 as well.

 This page will be my running tally of which countries I’ve visited.
-So far I’ve visited 50 countries and 26 states, depending on what you count as a distinct country.
+As of Feb 2020, I’ve visited 53 countries and 26 states, depending on what you count as a distinct country.

 I’ve broken it down by region, and will add links as I post those sections of this Visit50.com travel blog.